mevalerio/academic-cv/content/authors/rouhollah-ebrahimabadi/_index.md

 authors:
   - rouhollah-ebrahimabadi
 ---
+---

 Dr. Rouhollah Ebrahimabadi successfully completed his PhD in Business at London South Bank University in 2021, working as a full-time doctoral student under the co-supervision of Dr. Valerio Ficcadenti (Second Supervisor).
-His research focused on applied economics and business analytics.
+His research focused on Finance and Machine Learning.

-Dr. Ebrahimabadi's doctoral work made significant contributions to the application of economic principles in business contexts, with particular emphasis on quantitative methodologies and analytical frameworks.
-His research bridged economic theory with practical business applications.

-*Current position and achievements to be updated based on available information.*